I am a lifelong resident of West Plains and a third-generation Zizzer Alum of West Plains High School.

 Since we opened Wiley Insurance Agency, we have increased our staff, with the most recent addition of Melissa Burton.
 Our team prides ourselves in giving customer service above and beyond.
 When emergencies arise with our customers, we work 24/7 in answering calls, text messages, and emails.
 I am so thankful for my team of ladies who work incredibly well together and who truly care about each of our customers.

 I have a strong passion for helping children and believe in quality education in our community.
-I served six years on the Richards School Board and volunteer on the WPHS Advisory Council.
+I served six years on the Richards School Board.
 I also enjoy my role on the boards of the Working Women Network and SCOCIC.
 I am the treasurer for the West Plains Community Foundation Board and the president of the West Plains Lions Club.
+In the summer of 2019, Governor Parson appointed me to the Missouri Fire Safety Education and Advisory Commission, and in the fall I started serving as an advisory board director for Community First Bank in West Plains.

-I have been married to my high school sweetheart, Todd, for 26 years.
+I married my high school sweetheart Todd in 1991.
 We are the very proud parents of two awesome sons, John and Jayden.
 John is the supplements manager for Ruby’s Market in Springfield, and Jayden is attending Missouri State University-West Plains.
 I love shopping for a good bargain, decorating, spending time with friends and family, boating and spending time at the lake, and traveling the world.

 In 1994, I moved to West Plains and worked for a number of years as a Wal-Mart pharmacy tech.
 I liked the idea of working for my family, so I began full time with our landscaping business and trucking company.
 Some life changes made me leave that role, and I headed back into the traditional work force.
 I was looking for a more challenging career, and that’s when I landed a job with Shelter Insurance where I met Traci.